fpgaemu/fpgaemu/docs/counter.rst

 .. topic:: Counter Testbench

     Now that we have instantiated our design, we will simulate it using a simple testbench.

+    As a refresher, a test bench is HDL code that allows you to provide a documented, repeatable set of stimuli that is portable across different simulators.

 After the project opens, go to :guilabel:`Add Sources` and select :guilabel:`Add or Create Simulation Sources`.
 Create a new file, select the desired HDL (we will use SystemVerilog here), and name the file as counter_tb.
 Our new testbench ``counter_tb.sv`` will be created.

+Create a testbench that practices all functions of your custom DUT.
+For this simple counter example, we will create a testbench that exercises the enable/disable, reset, increment/decrement, start value, and lastly ensure that the counter rolls over correctly.

 .. code-block:: SystemVerilog